tituslcuster/yelp_data_project/YelpDataProjectpt2.md

 ```

-## Final Results:
+## Answer:
 The businesses in Scotssdale with listed hours show much more variablitiy in their hours while the 'Soul Food' businesses have much more consistant hours.
 Opening times remain largely the same across all businesses, with the only exceptions coming on weekends.
 In fact the only changes in opening time occured on Sundays.'The Cider Mill' in Scottsdale and the other 'Charlie Ds Catfish & Chicken' a Soul Food business were the only two businesses with fluctuation in opening time.

 ```
     +---------------+--------------------------+-----------------------+